tomhodgins/eqcss-compiler/README.md

 Eventually the plan for this plugin is to create a command-line tool that can consume EQCSS input, or file(s) and output JavaScript code.

 In the meantime while research is just starting the prototype is being built in index.html using JavaScript and two `textarea` elements.
-You can enter EQCSS code into the left and
+You can enter EQCSS code into the left and every keyup the output on the right will update with the equivalent JavaScript code.

 ## Status